HaukeBartsch/MagickBox/code/documentation/docs/source/Classification.rst

     * "operator" : ">"
     True if value in the DICOM file is greater.

+    * "operator" : "regexp"
+    Default non-numeric regular expression match (does not have to be supplied).

   Note: These tests are executed for each file that arrives for a series.
 If the tags addressed are not series level tags (the same for all files in the series) the outcome of the classification will depend on the order in which files are received.